 - For your privacy and to better protect your system against security risks, we strongly recommend the use of strong passwords for all functions and network devices.
-The password should be something of your own choosing (using a minimum of 8 characters, including upper case letters, lower case letters, numbers and special characters) in order to increase the security of your product. - Proper configuration of all passwords and other security settings is the responsibility of the installer and/or end-user.s. - 4.
+The password should be something of your own choosing (using a minimum of 8 characters, including upper case letters, lower case letters, numbers and special characters) in order to increase the security of your product. - Proper configuration of all passwords and other security settings is the responsibility of the installer and/or end-user.

+- You can enable the Hik-Connect service for the device during activation.
+Hik-Connect function varies depending on different speed dome models. - 4.
 Click Activate to start activation.
 You can check whether the activation is completed on the popup window.
-If activation failed, make sure that the password meets the requirement and then try again.

-5. Change the device IP address to the same subnet with your computer by either modifying the IP address manually or checking the Enable DHCP checkbox.
+If activation failed, make sure that the password meets the requirement and then try again. - 5.
+Change the device IP address to the same subnet with your computer by either modifying the IP address manually or checking the Enable DHCP checkbox.